AC Milan: Stadiums

 Milan played their first matches at the Trotter pitch, located where the Milan Central railway station would later be built.
 It could not be defined as a stadium, as there were no dressing rooms, no stands and no other facilities.
 In 1903, Milan moved to the Acquabella pitch, where the stands consisted of a section of ground raised for the purpose.
 Milan played there until 1905.
 The following year the club moved to the Porta Monforte pitch, where they played until 1914.
 The stadium was furnished with a ticket office and wooden stands.
 In the following years Milan played at the Velodromo Sempione from 1914 to 1920, and at the Viale Lombardia stadium from 1920 to 1926.
 The latter was a modern structure, with a big main stand and which hosted several games of the Italy national football team.

-In 1926 Milan moved to the stadium where they still play nowadays: The San Siro.
+In 1926, Milan moved to the stadium where they still play nowadays: the San Siro.

-The stadium, officially known as Stadio Giuseppe Meazza after the former player who represented both Milan and Internazionale, has 75,923 seats.
+The stadium, officially known as the Stadio Giuseppe Meazza after the former player who represented both Milan and Internazionale, has 75,923 seats.
 The more commonly used name, "San Siro", is the name of the district where it is located.
-San Siro was privately built by funding from Milan's president at the time, Piero Pirelli.
+The San Siro was privately built by funding from Milan's president at the time, Piero Pirelli.
 Construction was performed by 120 workers, and took 13 1/2 months to complete.
 The stadium was owned by the club until it was sold to the city in 1935, and since 1947 it has been shared with Internazionale when the other major Milanese club was accepted as joint tenant.

 The first game played at the stadium was on 19 September 1926, when Milan lost 6–3 in a friendly match against Internazionale.
-Milan played its first league game in San Siro on 19 September 1926, losing 1–2 to Sampierdarenese.
-From an initial capacity of 35,000 spectators, the stadium has undergone several major renovations, most recently in preparation for the 1990 FIFA World Cup when its capacity was set to 85,700, all covered with a polycarbonate roof.
-In the summer of 2008 its capacity was reduced to 80,018, to meet the new standards set by UEFA.
+Milan played its first league game in the San Siro on 19 September 1926, losing 1–2 to Sampierdarenese.
+From an initial capacity of 35,000 spectators, the stadium has undergone several major renovations, most recently in preparation for the 1990 FIFA World Cup, when its capacity was set to 85,700, all covered with a polycarbonate roof.
+In the summer of 2008, its capacity was reduced to 80,018, to meet the new standards set by UEFA.